Frederick Andresen

-Frederick R. Andresen is an international businessman and writer.
-His present focus in on his writing of historical fiction based on his over forty years of entrepreneurial experience and travel/residence in Asia, Europe and Russia.
+Frederick Richmond Andresen (March 1, 1932 - August 27, 2024) (Frederick R. Andresen, aka..
+Fred Andresen) was an international businessman and writer.
+His articles and writing of historical fiction was based on his forty plus years of entrepreneurial experience and travel/residence in Asia, Europe and Russia.
 He has published books including Walking on Ice, An American Businessman in Russia, Dos Gringos, and The Lady with an Ostrich-Feather Fan, the story of the famed Yusupov Rembrandts.
-In addition he has made contributions to the Russian news media, RIA Novosti via his column "Musings of a Russofile", in addition to other media in America, and Russia.
+In addition he has made contributions to the Russian news media, RIA Novosti via his column "Musings of a Russofile", in addition to other media in America, and Europe.
 In post Soviet Russia, he was active in telecom, founding two companies, and living there from 1992 to 1998.
 In his earlier career he founded and ran Scandia Trading Co.
 (SKYR), a ski and active sportswear company, in 1962.
 He also founded CEVAS, another skiwear company, and was president of Ski Industries America from 1972 to 1974.

 Biography

 Born in El Paso, Texas, he was raised in the West Texas desert at a compressor station on the pipeline that pumped gas from Texas to Southern California defense factories.
 His parents were European immigrants; his father a machinist, the son of a Norwegian sea captain, and his mother from the “German Texas” settlements settled from the Alsace in the 1840s.
 From that individualist childhood he developed a foundation that served him well in his business entrepreneurship in America and abroad.
 After education at Colorado State University and service in the United States Army, he married Betty Palmer of Phoenix, Arizona, and then entered Thunderbird School of Global Management on a Monsanto Scholarship.

 His first published book (2007), Walking on Ice, An American Businessman in Russia, is based on his twenty years of success in that rapidly changing economy.
-For his many interests, world travel, business success, love of the arts, and humanitarian work, he is often called a "Renaissance man".
-His proven capabilities cover the full range of business disciplines with strengths in corporate organization, human resources, marketing, sales and international relations.
+For his many interests, world travel, business success, love of the arts, and humanitarian work, he was often called a "Renaissance man".
+His proven capabilities covered the full range of business disciplines with strengths in corporate organization, human resources, marketing, sales and international relations.